kennyhlam/2018-spring-main/project/README.md

 Between Week 2 and Week 4, the instructors will be holding special discussion sections (during OH) to talk about how to search the literature and read NLP papers.
 Each session will also include a guided discussion of a specific paper.
 We'll release a schedule and a list of papers soon, but in the mean time the slides from last semester may be a helpful reference: [[Ian's slides]](https://docs.google.com/presentation/d/1joG07orXnTQAeAicTzdf0fFk1VMPaq4-PtW_tJwwJCg/preview) and [[Arathi's slides]](https://docs.google.com/presentation/d/1wDbBaYhaxix82QjbU9_-g9TG0ZlI-jCgi-zlYaZkyNg/preview)

-Please send your proposal to mids-nlp-instructors@googlegroups.com, either as a PDF or (preferably) a Google Doc.
-If the latter, we'll provide feedback as in-line comments, which can be more convenient than an email thread.
+Please write your proposal in a Google Doc (shared with comment access to anyone with the link) and send the link to mids-nlp-instructors@googlegroups.com.
+We'll provide feedback as in-line comments, which can be more convenient than an email thread.
 _Please no Microsoft Word documents!_

 ## Milestone